Hull Turf logo

 Incorporate Effective Drainage Solutions

-1. Evaluate Water Management Requirements: Begin by assessing the installation area to determine whether water removal solutions are necessary.
-Locations that experience significant rainfall or have a high moisture table may require advanced removal systems to prevent liquid accumulation.
+1. Evaluate Requirements: Begin by assessing the installation area to determine whether water removal solutions are necessary.
+Locations that experience significant rainfall or have a high moisture table may require advanced removal systems to prevent water accumulation.
 Research indicates that inadequate runoff management can lead to bacteria buildup and moisture damage, making it essential to thoroughly evaluate these requirements.

-2. Install Drainage Tiles: If water management is deemed necessary, install tiles or perforated pipes beneath the grass.
-These should be strategically placed to channel liquid away from the surface and direct it to an appropriate drainage area, thereby enhancing the longevity of the turf.
+2. Install Tiles: If drainage is deemed necessary, install tiles or perforated pipes beneath the grass.
+These should be strategically placed to channel liquid away from the surface and direct it to an appropriate area, thereby enhancing the longevity of the turf.
 For example, the Drain Core system can transport up to 16 gallons of fluid per minute, effectively preventing standing water.

-3. Create a Slope: Whenever feasible, establish a gentle incline in the installation area to facilitate runoff.
-This can be accomplished by modifying the base layer or incorporating a water management mat, which aids in directing water away from the grass.
-Properly securing the turf is vital for effective water management and durability.
+3. Create Incline: Whenever feasible, establish a gentle incline in the installation area to facilitate runoff.
+This can be accomplished by modifying the base layer or incorporating a mat, which aids in directing water away from the grass.
+Properly securing the turf is vital for effective drainage and durability.

-5. Evaluate the Runoff: Prior to installing the grass, conduct a runoff assessment by pouring liquid over the area.
+5. Conduct Runoff Assessment: Prior to installing the grass, conduct a runoff assessment by pouring liquid over the area.
 Observe how effectively the water moves away; this step is critical to confirm that the waste removal system is functioning as intended.
-Ensuring proper drainage can mitigate risks associated with artificial turf, including the leaching of toxic metals and health concerns related to PFAS exposure.
+Ensuring proper drainage can mitigate risks associated with water contamination, including the leaching of toxic metals and health concerns related to PFAS exposure.

 Each box represents a step in the drainage process.
 Follow the arrows to see how each action leads to the next, ensuring proper water management for your turf.